raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 The new manager goes back to their office in a quandary, then they remember the first envelope.
 They open it, and inside there is a three by five card inscribed, **Blame Me**.

 They go back to leadership a day later with a gdoc emphasizing how the project was way off track, how the architecture was fubar, how morale was poor, and how requirements were incorrectly documented.
-They don't blame the previous manager directly, but they do identify various management techniques and “best practices” that were not enforced prior to their joining the project.
+They don't blame the previous manager directly, but they do identify various management techniques and best practices that were not enforced prior to their joining the project.

 They will work the team to hit the date, but the commitments made by the previous manager were done without actually checking to see whether the team could deliver or making any changes to actually hit the new dates.
 After some huffing and puffing, leadership buys off on delivering 80% of the promised functionality with a 45 day slip in the delivery date.
 Whew!